 What’s in my camera bag?

-I sold off the rest of my Canon gear, and bought a new Fuji mirrorless setup for the same price!
+I sold off all my Canon gear, and bought a new Fuji mirrorless setup for the same price.
 While I started with two camera bodies (the old X-T2s) and three lenses, my gear bag has grown quite a bit since then.
-The gear below is everything that I own, and I hope to start reviewing some of my favorites soon.
-For now, I’m just going to leave you with this list.
+The gear below is everything that I currently use in my business.

 Fujinon XF50-140mmF2.8 R LM OIS WR (amazon)

 Fujinon XF90mmF2 R LM WR (amazon)